williamjingjiefeng/AutoConverter/README.md

 •	Maintain difficulty level of the code – there are still tons of generic type parameters happening.

-•	You can use this library for copying as well if you make From type same as To type when defining EntityMappingDefinition.
+•	You can use this library for copying the same type of object if you only want to merge To() properties defined in EntityMappingDefinition.

 Use Cases:

 •	Maintain and enforce application level consistent object mapping.

 •	Emphasize the immutability of some mission critical application constructs for the performance gain.

+•	A consistent and normalised string representation of the converted object is required across the board.

 Implementation details are explained as follows: